 Capital One 360 is the online branch of Capital One and offers financial products ranging from checking accounts intended for your teen to 401(k) accounts to money market accounts, plus traditional checking and savings accounts.

 Here’s the rub: Capital One 360 is mostly an online-only bank, with the exception of its Capital One cafes.
 These trendy co-working spaces have Capital One ATMs – and even financial professionals on hand.
 But the best part?
 The 50% discount on any drink if you’re a Capital One 360 cardholder.

-An online-only bank Ally offers a competitive 2.60%, one-year CD with – wait for it – no minimum deposit.
+An online-only bank Ally offers a competitive 2.60%, two-year CD with – wait for it – no minimum deposit.
 Interest is compounded daily, there are no fees or minimum account balance requirement, and your funds are FDIC-insured.